shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 # Natural Light Setup

+## Daylight

-**Mid day** - 8 am - 3-4 pm most dificult short shadows high caontrast.
+- **Daytime** (above 6°) - 8 am - 3-4 pm most difficult short shadows high contrast.    harsh lighting that produces high contrast between light and shadow.
-**Golden hour** -
+- **Golden hour** (from 6° to -4°) - because lighting is soft, diffused, and warm. doesn't produce strong shadows and harsh lighting, it's ideal for landscape photography.
+- **Twilights** (from 0° to -18°) - Twilights are the time intervals happening between night and day, before sunrise and after sunset.
+The sun is below the horizon, but its light is visible because it illuminates the upper layers of the atmosphere.
+  - Civil twilight (from 0° to -6°) - still enough natural light to see and distinguish objects perfectly.
+Sky is very bright, with colorful clouds.
+It's just after sunset, the colors of the sky change most rapidly.
+(0-30 min After sunset)  at the end of the civil twilight, drivers begin to turn on the headlights, and street lights start illuminating our cities.
+The horizon is clearly defined and some stars like Sirius or bright planets like Venus start to be visible.  ideal for portrait and landscape photography.
+  - **Blue hour** (from -4° to -6°) -because lighting is soft, diffused, and warm.   sky has a deep blue hue
+  - Nautical Twilight  (from -6° to -12°) - ideal for urban and city photography.
+Taking advantage of the artificial lights
+  - Astronomical Twilight  (from -12° to -18°)
-**Night** - in cinematography we are threating night as is a day so background still lighter than foreground , (in reality farther darker cause is dark)
+- **Nighttime** (below -18°)  - in cinematography we are threatening night as is a day so background still lighter than foreground , (in reality farther darker cause is dark)

+- Moon: , look for days when the full moon rises or sets when the sun is at an elevation between 0.5° and -6°. .
+If the sun is above 0.5°, the moon will be less visible

 #### Atmosphere